Frank Andinach (PP & PHF)

 An environment where a bunch of doddery old men can get together and expend a little energy and take the piss out of each other whilst generating a benefit and goodwill to our community.

-David Holle (Current President)
+David Holle (PP)

 I eventually joined the Rotary Club of Boulder in 2016 after many attempts of members to convince me to sign up.
 I have always been involved in community and sporting groups since moving to the Goldfields in 2005 and saw the Rotary Club of Boulder as an opportunity to do some good in the community and have fun at the same time.